Jeff Fuller (racing driver): Sprint Cup Series

 Fuller made his Cup Series debut in 1992, running the #88 Pontiac for John and Scott Bandzul at Richmond.
 He started 30th and finished 29th in the 35-car field after he broke a water pump.

 Fuller then made seven starts in 2000 after a number of years on the Busch Series.
-He was tapped to drive the #27 Viagra Pontiac for Eel River Racing.
-Fuller made six of the first seven races, having a best finish of 22nd at Atlanta and a best start of 7th at Texas, but was released in favor of Mike Bliss.
+He was tapped to drive the No. 27 Viagra Pontiac for Eel River Racing.
+Fuller made six of the first seven races, having a best finish of 22nd at Atlanta and a best start of seventh at Texas, but was released in favor of Mike Bliss.
 The Eel River team would eventually go through several drivers to include Kenny Wallace and eventually folded due to lack of funding.
-Later in 2000, Fuller drove the #98 MacPherson Motorsports Ford at Charlotte.
-He made the race with them with a 27th-place start and 41st-place finish.
+Later in 2000, Fuller drove the No. 98 MacPherson Motorsports Ford at Charlotte.
+He made the race with them with a 27th-place start and 41st place finish.
 The team closed its doors before the 2001 Daytona 500.

-Fuller tacked on three starts in 2004, running the #50 Arnold Motorsports Dodge in the later stages of the year.
+Fuller tacked on three starts in 2004, running the No. 50 Arnold Motorsports Dodge in the later stages of the year.
 He was 43rd at California and Dover and then 42nd at Charlotte.
 Charlotte was his best start on the year with a 26th-place start.

 Fuller made two starts in 2005, when he drove for Mach 1 Racing.
 However, Fuller finished 43rd in both the races.
 (Darlington and Dover) His best start was 40th at Darlington.

-In 2007, Fuller tested the #80 Joe Gibbs Racing Chevy at Daytona.
+In 2007, Fuller tested the No. 80 Joe Gibbs Racing Chevy at Daytona.